Partitioning Perfect Graphs into Stars: Bipartite permutation graphs

 \begin{proof} Let $(G,s)$ denote a \probStarPart instance, where $G=(U,W,E)$ is a bipartite permutation graph.
-Furthermore, let $U=\{u_1,u_2,\dots,u_{k_U}\}$ and~$W=\{w_1,w_2,\dots,w_{k_W}\}$ such that $u_i \strongorder u_j$ (resp.\ $w_i \strongorder w_j$) implies $i<j$ for some fixed strong ordering $\strongorder$.
+Furthermore, let $U=\{u_1,u_2,\dots,u_{k_U}\}$ and~$W=\{w_1,w_2,\dots,w_{k_W}\}$ such that $u_i \strongorder u_j$ (respectively\ $w_i \strongorder w_j$) implies $i<j$ for some fixed strong ordering $\strongorder$.
 We describe a dynamic programming algorithm that finds a good \starpartition{s}~$\Psol$.
-The idea is to use the fact that a star from~$\Psol$ is either interleaving with exactly one other star from~$\Psol$ or it does not cross with any other star from~$\Psol$ (see \autoref{lem:only_noncrossing+interleaving} and \autoref{cor:at-most-one-crossing}).
-In both cases, the part of the graph that lies consecutively left to the star (resp.\ the two interleaving stars) with respect to the strong ordering must have an \starpartition{s} by its own.
-This is clearly also true for the part of the graph that lies consecutively right, but we do not need this for the proof.
+The idea is to use the fact that a star from~$\Psol$ is either interleaving with exactly one other star from~$\Psol$ or it does not cross any other star from~$\Psol$ (see \cref{lem:only_noncrossing+interleaving} and \cref{cor:at-most-one-crossing}).
+In both cases, the part of the graph that lies entirely to the left of the star (of the two interleaving stars respectively) with respect to the strong ordering must have an \starpartition{s} on its own.
+This is clearly also true for the part of the graph that lies entirely to the right, but we do not need this for the proof.

-Informally, an entry $T(x,y)$ of our binary dynamic programming table~$T$ is true if and only if $x$~stars with centers from~$U$ and $y$~stars with centers from~$W$ can ``consecutively cover'' the correspondingly large part of the graph from the left side of the strong ordering.
-Formally, the binary dynamic programming table~$T$ is defined as follows:
+\looseness=-1 Informally, an entry $T(x,y)$ of our binary dynamic programming table~$T$ is true if and only if $x$~stars with centers from~$U$ and $y$~stars with centers from~$W$ can ``consecutively cover'' the correspondingly large part of the graph from the left side of the strong ordering.
+Formally, the binary dynamic programming table~$T$ is defined as

-Initialize the table~$T$ by:
+Initialize the table~$T$ by:\allowdisplaybreaks

-Update the table~$T$ for all $1<x\le k_U$ and $1<y\le k_W$ by:
+Update the table~$T$ for all $1<x\le k_U$ and $1<y\le k_W$ by

-Finally, $T(k_U,k_V)$ is true if and only if there is an \starpartition{s} with minimum score, and hence, if and only if there is an \starpartition{s}.

 Concerning the running time, first, a strong ordering of the vertices can be computed in linear time~\cite{SBS87}.
-Second, the table in the dynamic program have $O(k^2)$ table entries and initialization as well as updating works in $O(s^2)$ time.
+Second, the table in the dynamic program has $O(k^2)$~entries and initialization as well as updating works in $O(s^2)$ time.
 Hence, the total running time is $O(k^2\cdot s^2)=O(n^2)$.